Buy Or Rent: Why It Could Be Better To Buy In 2017

 Blomquist says the evidence points to a clear conclusion.

 Of course, a big reason it costs less to buy than rent today is that home loans remain cheap.
 Fixed rates on mortgages currently remain near all-time lows.
-That gives you more buying power to qualify for a loan and afford a bigger, better property.Click to see today's rates (Oct 20th, 2017)
+That gives you more buying power to qualify for a loan and afford a bigger, better property.Verify your new rate (Dec 13th, 2017)

 Remember that you may be able to tap into built-up equity down the road.
 A home equity loan or line of credit may be the cheapest financing for things like a home remodel or college tuition.